Victoire44/HW-Wireframe/README.md

 ## excercice resolution Steps

-Build of a web design skeleton:
+Build a web design skeleton:
--use semantic tags (header, nav, section, aside, article and footer).
+* use semantic tags (header, nav, section, aside, article and footer).
--Use the property `float` and `clear` in the css.
+* Use the property `float` and `clear` in the css.

  ## technologies Used